Microsoft Intune Analytics: Reports, Endpoint Analytics & BI

 Introduction of the Intune App Creator with help of Chocolatey

 Anyone who has worked with Intune and deployed an app knows that this is a bit of work.
 You have to download the sources, create the IntuneWin file, create the app in Intune.
 To simplify this I have created the Intune App Creator.
-With this application you can search within the >9,000 Chocolatey and automatically add this app to your Intune app portfolio with just one click.
+With this application you can search within the >9,000 Chocolatey packages and automatically add this app to your Intune app portfolio with just one click.

 Read More »